cpmpercussion/homepage/_posts/2015-06-07-nime2015-tracking-an-ipad-ensemble-with-gesture-classification-and-transition-matrices.md

 status: publish
 type: post
 published: true
+description: "I've just gotten back from NIME2015 in Baton Rouge where I presented a poster about my performance tracking system for iPad ensembles.
+Great to catch up"
 ---

 I've just gotten back from NIME2015 in Baton Rouge where I presented a poster about my performance tracking system for iPad ensembles.
 Great to catch up with new and old NIMErs!
 The paper is